cncf/devstats-helm/devstats-linodes-migration-step-by-step.md

   admin box: repo cloned at `/root/devstats-helm`, kubectl contexts `prod`/`test`/`shared` point at the **new Linode cluster**.
 All Linode `kubectl`/`helm` work happens here.
 - **[OCI]** - the workstation again, but explicitly using the OLD OCI contexts.
+- **CWD/env assumption**: EVERY command block (any host tag) assumes the shell is at the repo root (workstation: this checkout; master: `/root/devstats-helm`) with `source linodes.env.secret` already run.
+Blocks only repeat the `cd ... && source linodes.env.secret` line as a reminder where a fresh shell/host switch is likely - if any `$VAR` comes up empty, re-run that resume line first.
 - **State/resume**: every value is exported AND persisted into `./linodes.env.secret` (`*.secret` is gitignored).
 If you stop at any point, resume with:
   `cd <this repo> && source linodes.env.secret` (on master: `cd /root/devstats-helm && source linodes.env.secret`).